csci141/Labs/202610/Lab 0 student materials/Lab0.md

 # CSCI 141
-  # Fall 2024
+  # Winter 2025
   ## Lab 0: Getting everything set up
   ## Due Date: Ungraded

 ### Purpose
 The purpose of this lab is meant to introduce you to the tools we'll be using this quarter.
 If you have questions, be sure to ask the TA.
 Labs are your opportunity to get personalized help!
-The first week of classes you won't have in-person labs, so read this document so you can hit the ground running.
+The first week of classes you won't have required in-person labs, so read this document so you can hit the ground running.

 ### Collaboration in Lab
 You are encouraged to work together with your peers in completing the